Simultaneous dense and nondense orbits for toral diffeomorphisms: The geometry of the fractal for

+We also define directions for the parallelogram $B$ and its tubes as follows.
+Recall the two edges $B_{\boldsymbol{0}}$ and $\Ee$ of $B$ from Section~\ref{secConFracforT}.
+Regarding these edges as vectors pointing away from $\boldsymbol{0}$ yields the \textit{positive contracting direction} which points in the direction of $B_{\boldsymbol{0}}$ and the \textit{positive expanding direction} which points in the direction of $\Ee$.
+The \textit{negative} directions point in the respective opposite directions.
+Since $T$ has positive eigenvalues, $T$ preserves these directions and hence these directions are defined in the same way for the tubes.
+Thus, at any point $z$ in a $T^{-k}$-tube near the interior of $\Ee_k'$, we may move along $E^-(z)$ in the negative contracting direction and still remain inside the tube.
+Likewise, at any point $z'$ in a $T^{-k}$-tube near the interior of $\Ee_k$, we may move along $E^-(z')$ in the positive contracting direction and still remain inside the tube.
+In both cases, we may move almost as far as the length of $\Cc_k$.

+Finally, we remark that, in the proof of the following lemma, it is important to note that the contracting edges of the oldest tube to meet an open set is guaranteed to become part of the fractal $F$ because there are no proper overlaps.
+However, complete overlaps can occur, so even if the contracting edges of newer tubes meet this open set, they are not guaranteed to become part of the fractal, as they could lie in an older tube.
+Consequently, the proof must proceed, as it does, by recursion on each iteration of a tube that meets the (relevant) open set.

-\begin{lemm} Any open subset of $F$ contains a piece of space parallel to the contracting space. \end{lemm} \begin{proof} Let $U$ be an open ball of $\TT^d$ around $y \in F$.
+\begin{lemm} Let the eigenvalues of $T$ be positive real numbers.
+Any open subset of $F$ contains a piece of space parallel to the stable manifold. \end{lemm} \begin{proof} Let $U$ be an open $T$-parallelogram of small diameter containing a point $y \in F$.
+In particular, we assume that diam$(U)$ is much smaller than the length of $\Cc_0$.
 By ergodicity, the orbit of a point in $B$ meets $U$.
 Therefore, some tube meets $U$.
 Since $y \in F$, no tube can completely contain $U$.
 Let $M \geq 0$ correspond to the first tube that meets $U$.
 Since $U$ is not completely contained in this tube, $U$ meets the boundary of the tube.
 There are two main cases.